Valdez COVID-19 Community Updates

 Valdez now has a robust COVID-19 testing program in place, with both PCR and rapid testing options offered at no cost to the patient.
 Almost 30 different first, second, or single dose local vaccine POD clinics - staffed almost exclusively by volunteers - were held over the past four months for anyone choosing to vaccinate.
 Ample supplies of vaccine remain available for those who need a little more time to decide if vaccination is right for them.
 Our community also now understands the science behind transmission of the virus which causes COVID-19 and how to take personal responsibility to prevent further spread.

-While the pandemic is not yet over, Valdez is currently well positioned to transition out of active emergency response.
-With this in mind, the Local COVID-19 Disaster Declaration and Valdez Health Mandate 003 will automatically expire on May 7.
-Following expiration of the declaration and mandate, some things will change and other things will remain the same.
+While the pandemic is not yet over, Valdez is currently well positioned to transition out of active emergency response into everyday COVID-19 precautions.
+With this in mind, the Local COVID-19 Disaster Declaration and Valdez Health Mandate 003 automatically expired on May 7.
+Following expiration of the declaration and mandate, some things changed and other things remained the same.

 Following the expiration of Local Public Health Mandate 003 (Mask Mandate) on May 7:

-- Wearing masks will continue to be strongly encouraged in indoor public or communal settings.
+- Wearing masks continues to be strongly encouraged in indoor public or communal settings, especially for those who are not yet fully vaccinated, cannot be vaccinated, or choose not to vaccinate.

-- Wearing masks will continue to be required by healthcare providers in their facilities and offices.
+- Wearing masks continues to be required by healthcare providers in their facilities and offices.

-- Wearing masks will continue to be required by the federal government while on or in Valdez Pioneer Airport property for the near future.
+- Wearing masks continues to be required by the federal government while on or in Valdez Pioneer Airport property for the near future.

 Following the expiration of the Local COVID-19 Disaster Declaration on May 7:

-- COVID-19 Response Personnel: The Valdez Unified Command will demobilize and those individuals staffing incident management roles will return to their routine duties.
-City staff, our local medical providers, and other community partners will continue to collaborate to keep Valdez safe and healthy.
+- COVID-19 Response Personnel: The Valdez Unified Command has now demobilized and those individuals staffing incident management roles have returned to their routine duties.
+City staff, our local medical providers, and other community partners continue to collaborate to keep Valdez safe and healthy.

 - While not yet available, other local medical providers and our local pharmacy are exploring the process to order and administer vaccine in small numbers at their facilities.